Between crown and Loreley

 Transfer back to the starting point of the journey

-Daily at 9am there is the possibility to transfer back to Marburg with a small bus (with bike trailer).
-Arrival at ca. 11.30am.
-The driver pick you up at your hotel and has much room for you, your luggage and where required your own bicycle.
-The bus takes you back to your first hotel, thus ensuring a perfect return service.
+Daily at 9am there is the possibility to transfer back to Marburg (approx. 2,5 hrs).
+Pick up is at your hotel and the bus takes you back to your first hotel, thus ensuring a perfect return service.
 If you bring your own bicycles, an additional fee will be charged.

 7 days hotline service